hazelcast/hazelcast-go-client/samples/hello-world/README.md

 Firstly, run the `java -version` command to see the Java version.

-You will likely need to open a new window to ensure Java is on known to the command interpreter, but should then get version output.
+You will likely need to open a new window to ensure Java is known to the command interpreter, but should then get version output.
 The exact wording will likely differ.

 ```